Find Your Wellness

 In the unlikely event that the YMCA would make the decision to evacuate a BOLD & GOLD trip, we will attempt to contact the primary caregiver(s), then the emergency contact person, in that order.
 At that time, the person we make contact with will be given further instructions as to how the evacuation will proceed.
 For this reason, it is truly important that we have accurate contact information for caregivers and emergency contact persons during their expedition.
 Based on the type of emergency, the YMCA will make a decision on the most prudent way to return participants safely to their homes.
 Such an emergency may require caregivers or emergency contact persons to pick up their young person at a predetermined location.

 The Y believes in the unique potential of every young person.
 We strive to provide support to ensure all youth are successful in our programs.
-From the moment participants arrive, staff work to build an inclusive space with clear expectations.
-Additionally, we partner with parents and guardians on strategies for working with participant’s individual behaviors.
-Should behavioral support be needed, staff will make every effort to call the family starting with the primary contact, then the emergency contact.
+From the moment campers arrive at camp, staff work to build an inclusive space with clear expectations.
+Additionally, we partner with parents and guardians on strategies for working with camper's individual behaviors.
+Should behavioral support be needed, camp staff will make every effort to call the family starting with the primary contact, then the emergency contact.

 We know that certain behaviors can cause lasting harm.
 We do not tolerate bullying: aggressive behavior that is intentional, is repeated over time, and involves an imbalance of power or strength, and bigotry: making derogatory comments, including making fun of the individual or individual family's national origin, religion, sexuality, ethnicity, disabilities, sexual orientation, gender; threatening bodily harm to the individual or individual’s family/friends.